 Asparagus odor detection

 The skin of the nose contains a lot of nerve cells covered with molecular sensors, called olfactory receptors.
-These receptors are specilized in detecting odor molecules.
+These receptors are specialized in detecting odor molecules.
 Using different combinations of more than 300 olfactory receptors, humans can detect thousands of different scents.
-The types of olfactory receptors you have determine what odors you can or cannot smell.
+The types of olfactory receptors determine what odors you can or cannot smell.